 Head back to the airport for your flight

 It’s time to wave bye-bye to Qatar!
 Take the 777 bus directly back to the airport.
 The bus will drop you off at the same place you got on.
-You can enter the airport terminal directly from the drop off point.
+You can enter the airport terminal directly from the drop-off point.

-Things to add on an 8 to 12-hour long layover in Doha
+Things to add on an 8 to 12-hour-long layover in Doha

-If you have a couple of hours extra to stopover in Doha, or have a car to whizz you around, consider adding these stops to your itinerary!
+If you have a couple of hours extra to stop over in Doha, or have a car to whizz you around, consider adding these stops to your itinerary!

-2022 World cup football stadium
+The 2022 World Cup football stadium

 Qatar is the first Arab state due to host the FIFA World Cup in 2022!
-If time permits, then don’t miss out on the chance to stop by at one of the planned venues for the world-famous football tournament.
+If time permits, then don’t miss out on the chance to stop by one of the planned venues for the world-famous football tournament.
 Each stadium, with an expected capacity of over 40,000, and impressive designs, will not fail to amaze the football frenzies out there.

 Take a dunes tour